maxvanspengler/hyperbolic_learning_library/docs/source/install.rst

 Installation
 ============

-HLL was written for Python 3.10+ and PyTorch 1.11+.
+HypLL was written for Python 3.10+ and PyTorch 1.11+.

 It's recommended to have a
-working PyTorch installation before setting up HLL:
+working PyTorch installation before setting up HypLL:

 * `PyTorch <https://pytorch.org/get-started/locally/>`_ installation instructions.